BekMart/my-health-tracker/README.md

 - The performance value sometimes varies.
 - The results were as follows when last checked:

-![Image of lighthouse results showing Performance at 85,Accessability at 94, Best Practice at 96, SEO at 89][lighthouse]
+![Image of lighthouse results showing Performance at 100,Accessability at 100, Best Practice at 100 and SEO at 100][lighthouse]

 <h2 id="validation">Code Validation</h2>